 Law 24/1998 initially allowed Correos to retain monopoly rights for long-distance domestic and international services for letters and postcards weighing less than 100 grams until January 1, 2006.
 After that date, the monopoly would only apply to letters and postcards below 50 grams.
 With its liberalization program, Spain intended to jump ahead of what was required by the EU Postal Directive.
-It was projected that all monopoly rules would be dismantled by 2009, when Spain's postal market would be fully liberalized.
+Spain liberalized its market in January of 2011.